osbornjd/EICJetSubstructure/README.md

 The detector smearing is set in `smear/ePHENIXDetector.cpp`.

 The output truth and smeared files can be befriended for further analysis within ROOT.

+### Other notes

+Don't be alarmed if you see "Error in <TROOT::TVector2>" type errors in the smearing.
+The smearing process sometimes removes a particle completely (e.g. for efficiency loss) and thus root complains when trying to smear a nonexistent particle.